Voplex building

 The Voplex building is a remarkable office building located in Perinton, New York close to Interstate 490 approaching the city of Rochester, New York from the east.
 The name is a local one, not formally conferred on the building.
 Instead it refers to the fact that the building was designed for and initially occupied by Voplex Corporation, a supplier of automotive custom plastic products such as interior trim.
 A sign with the name "Voplex" in large letters was visible for quite a distance, and the name stuck.
-NimbleUser and Synoptek now occupy the building, and the building is part of the three building office complex officially called the Basin Tech Centre on Pittsford-Victor Road.
+RochesterColo.com and Foundry Digital now occupy the building, and the building is part of the three building office complex officially called the Basin Tech Centre on Pittsford-Victor Road.
 Coincidentally, it is within a quarter mile of the Mushroom House, another notable piece of local architecture, but one not visible from a distance, being located in woods.

 Another office building, located in Canandaigua, New York, is also a former Voplex location, and is likewise known as the "Voplex building".
 However it is of conventional design.